ServiceNowEvents/Guidebook-Tools-Setup-Guide/guidebook.md

 Follow these steps to create and share your GitHub account:

 1. If you don't have a GitHub account already, navigate to [https://github.com/join](https://github.com/join) to create an account.
 The email address you submit should be your ServiceNow email address.
 The user name can be whatever you wish.
-1. Send the user name defined in step 1 to [Jason McKee](mailto:jason.mckee@servicenow.com).
+1. Send the user name defined in step 1 and the Session ID + Title to [Jason McKee](mailto:jason.mckee@servicenow.com).
 Jason will submit your name to the GitHub org created for K18.
 An invitation will be sent to your email that you must accept.

 ## Local Configuration
 The following steps and terminal window commands need to be run on each machine to ensure GitHub is configured correctly to run with VS Studio and to properly access the GitHub repository.